This document describes tools for calibrating a Z endstop and for performing adjustments to bed leveling screws.

-To enable this feature, one would determine the additional nozzle coordinates near the screws and add them to the config file.
+To enable this feature, one would determine the nozzle coordinates such that the Z probe is above the screws, and then add them to the config file.
 For example, it might look like:

 The screw1 is always the reference point for the others, so the system

-assumes that screw1 is in the correct height.
+assumes that screw1 is at the correct height.
+Always run

 This means that:

 - front left screw is the reference point you must not change it.

 - front right screw must be turned clockwise 1 full turn and a quarter turn

 - rear right screw must be turned counter-clockwise 50 minutes